Back to all Project Ideas / Put Rainwater to Use

 Do you know what happens during and after a rainstorm?
-Chances are all that water is rushing right off of nearby buildings and pavement and back into the local waterways, bringing a whole lot of pollution with it.
+Chances are all that water is rushing off nearby buildings and pavement and back into the local waterways, bringing a whole lot of pollution with it.
 By capturing rainwater with strategies like rain barrels and water gardens, you can put it to use to water your plants or flush the toilets.

-- Learn more about your local watershed: where the school’s water comes from and where it goes in storm sewers when it leaves the site.
+- Learn more about your local watershed, where the school’s water comes from, and where it goes in storm sewers when it leaves the site.

 - Install a downspout diverter that will allow the water to flow into the barrel from the downspout but divert out to the storm sewer if the barrel gets full.